 I am a Registered Member of BACP, hold a Post Graduate Diploma (PgDip) in Counselling adults plus a PgDip specifically in Counselling Children & Young People.
 In addition, I have completed a Certificate in Clinical and Case Supervision which is Approved by the BPS (British Psychological Society).
 I work therapeutically with clients from 5+ years to adults mainly from a Psychodynamic perspective, however, Cognitive Behavioural, Creative and Solution-Focused Therapies are integrated as and when required.
-In addition to face-to-face counselling I also offer a range of access opportunities for counselling: Online - Skype, I.M. or email and also over the telephone; which may suit those who have child care difficulties or prefer not to travel.
+In addition to face-to-face counselling I also offer other access opportunities for counselling: Online - ZOOM and also over the telephone; which may suit those who have child care difficulties or prefer not to travel.

 Therapeutic Time-Frame offered:

 I offer both short/fixed-term counselling and long-term psychotherapy to adults, children and young people as individuals, siblings, family groups and couples.
-I also work with clients referrred through The Autistic Society, Dr's Surgeries, Employee Assistance schemes and trainee counsellor's who require personal counselling as part of their accreditation process.
+I also work with clients referred through The Autistic Society, Dr's Surgeries, Employee Assistance schemes and trainee counsellor's who require personal counselling or supervision as part of their Accreditation process.

 I am a Registered Member of the BACP (British Association of Counselling and Psychotherapy) and am bound by their Ethical Framework for good practice in Counselling and Psychotherapy and subject to their Professional Conduct Procedure.